deepti-sri06/First-repo/README.md

 # First-repo
-This is my first repository in github.
+This is my first repository in github. author- Deepti srivastava.